 Main places of interest in the 4th arrondissement

-The 4th arrondissement includes one of Paris’ most famous monument: Notre-Dame de Paris.
+The 4th arrondissement includes one of Paris’ most famous monuments: Notre-Dame de Paris.
 There are many other places of interest to be discovered on the Right bank, the Île de la Cité and Île Saint-Louis, without forgetting the ‘quais de la Seine’ which have been listed as a World Heritage site by Unesco:

 The main places of interest in the 4th arrondissement are:

-- the Gothic cathedral of Notre-Dame (Île de la Cité)
+- the Gothic cathedral of Notre-Dame (Île de la Cité) which is being restored after a devastating fire on 15 April 2019

 - the Square Jean XXIII and the Square of Île de France (Île de la Cité)